webcom-components/webcom-sdk-c/README.md

 $ docker container run [<OPT ENV VARIABLES>] -v "$PWD:/tmp/webcom-package/" -ti <TAG_NAME>
 ```

-After the build process, the container should exit and the binary package the
+After the build process, the container should exit and the binary package that
 was produced should be located in the current working directory on the host.
 You can modify the behaviour of the build by providing some environment
 variables to the container: